-If you have a passion for public safety and criminal justice, then a career in law enforcement could be the right choice for you.
-Police officers are in demand in communities of all sizes across the country.
-The U.S. Bureau of Labor Statistics projects that job opportunities for police and detectives will expand by seven percent through 2026.
-Additionally, police officers and detectives earn an annual median salary of $61,600.
-Law enforcement is an exciting field with new challenges each day.
-While the job can be stressful, many officers feel it is rewarding to make their communities safer.
+If you have a passion for public safety and criminal justice, an online bachelor’s in law enforcement could be the right choice for you.
+Police officers are in high demand in communities across the country.
+The Bureau of Labor Statistics (BLS), projects that job opportunities for police and detectives will grow 7% between 2016 and 2026.
+Law enforcement is an exciting and often lucrative field, with police officers and detectives drawing an annual median salary of nearly $63,000.
+While law enforcement professionals face new challenges each day, most find it rewarding to make their communities safer.

-Online Bachelor’s in Law Enforcement Degree Program Ranking Guidelines
+Online Bachelor’s in Law Enforcement Program Ranking Guidelines

 The Best Online Bachelor’s in Law Enforcement Programs